Stegacite/stegacite/README.md

 So you could write _geeky passion hinkers unbelief_ in a posting, and the reader would still look up the first four letters only.

 A [demonstration of SOUTH Matrix](https://github.com/Stegacite/stegacite/blob/main/SOUTH%20Matrix%20illustration%20v0-2.html) is provided to make it easier to get a feel for how this method works.
-(That file is an .html file - you can save it to your desktop and enable Javascript to try it out)
+(That file is a standalone .html file - save it to your desktop and enable Javascript to try it out)

+#### Sample use ####
+The New York Post recently published an article that was banned from Facebook and Twitter.
+People could not send this link to one another through their social media accounts.
+I used TinyURL to translate the URL to an 8-digit base64 code ( y5zr43pm ).
+Looking up y5, zr, 43, and pm on the SOUTH Matrix word table (PDF or Javascript), this translates this to _geek pass hinky unbelievable_.

 #### Use your creativity! ####
 For further obfuscation in a social context, you might say "Our team is up by 3 so far cups parole federal unauthorized".